Michael-F-Ellis/rpchat/README.md

 ### Privacy-Focused:
 - All data stored locally in your browser
 - API keys never sent to any server except the respective AI provider
-## Setup
-- Clone this repository or download the files
-- Open index.html in your browser
-- Select your preferred AI provider from the dropdown
-- Enter your API key for the selected provider and click "Save Key"
-- Select a model and adjust the temperature as needed
-- Start chatting!
 ## Usage
 ### Requirements
 - A modern browser (tested on Chrome, Firefox, and Edge)